 Plant-based decadence on-the-go.

 Late night studying or dashing between classes can leave students hungry for a satisfying snack.
 Enjoy Life Foods has come to the rescue so busy students can stick to the books with the new and improved Protein Bites.
 Each serving packs 6 grams of sunflower protein and is Top 8-allergen free and free of gluten, sesame, lupine and sulfites.
 The slightly chewy bites are wrapped in rich chocolate.
 Stock up and toss the convenient stay-fresh resealable bag into backpacks for busy days on campus.
 Visit Enjoy Life Foods.

 13. Arm’s Reach

 It can be hard to stay organized in a cramped dorm.
 Bed, Bath & Beyond’s Bedside Storage Caddy can serve as a smart solution to help keep important items such as smartphones, inhalers, tissues and glasses in a consistent location.
 The caddy is easily attached by inserting a flap under the mattress.
 Never fumble around in the dark again for which pile contains your meds.
 Visit Amazon to order yours.

 14. Clever Carry

 No separation anxiety here.

 Erase the worry of leaving behind lifesaving auto-injectors when racing to class.
-Aterica’s Veta Smart Case is designed to fit the EpiPen® and connects to a smartphone app through Bluetooth technology Features include a separation alert if the smart case is left behind, a locator feature of pings and lights to find a misplaced auto-injector, and a temperature monitor.
+Aterica’s Veta Smart Case is designed to fit the EpiPen and Mylan generic auto-injector – and connects to a smartphone app through Bluetooth technology.
+Features include a separation alert if the smart case is left behind, a locator feature of pings and lights to find a misplaced auto-injector, and a temperature monitor.
 In an emergency, the app informs a pre-established support circle that the auto-injector is being removed from the case.
 Parents and students will both enjoy a new kind of peace of mind.
-Pre-order at Aterica.
+Order at Aterica.